-You will receive login in details and will be able to upload photos and achievements to a secure profile.
-You will be able to review their profile at anytime and see observations, photos and assessments.
+You will receive login in detail and will be able to upload photos and achievements to a secure profile.
+You will be able to review their profile at any time and see observations, photos, and assessments.

 You can download the Famly app via the app store, or please follow the link to access via desktop https://app.famly.co/#/login

 During morning and afternoon sessions, we offer the children snack, this includes a choice of milk or water and a piece of fruit or vegetable.
 This is prepared on site by our staff who have all have the relevant food hygiene certifications.
 Before eating, we encourage children to wash their hands.
 When sat at the table, children independently choose the snack and drink they would like.

 We can accommodate for special dietary requirements so please detail this on their application form.